RBGKew/bioinfo-utils/docs/cluster/cluster-tips.md

 cannot be addressed by generic tips.
 However, some technical considerations apply to almost all analyses.
 These include:

-* checking that input data is complete
+* checking that input data is complete,

-* ensuring that input data is in a consistent and suitable format
+* ensuring that input data is in a consistent and suitable format,

-* where you run multiple programs in a "pipeline", verify that the output format of each program is suitable as input for the subsequent program
+* where you run multiple programs in a "pipeline", verify that the output format of each program is suitable as input for the subsequent program.

 For all these checks, formal specs are preferable to trying things out and finding they work.